prelude

 Nature and environmental conservation are the central focus of my work as an artist, and it represents who I am.
 Much of my work is guided by experimentation, process, exterior and interior experiences, and emotional responses.
 From concept through to the finished piece, my art is created to communicate a deeper understanding about myself and my relationship with the Earth, and all biological organisms that inhabit it.
 Every piece that I produce becomes a segment of a wider dialogue between different entities, including my audience.

 My art is driven mostly by a surge of powerful emotions developed over a lifetime, including personal experiences fused with environmental degradation.
-I channel these emotional responses into my work with the intention of raising awareness to the detrimental impact on Earth and all its living organisms that people are contributing to in epic proportions.
 I have a deep connection to our planet, especially the land where I live in North Wales.
-As I delve further within my process, more of my emotions are felt, and transferred onto a two-dimensional plane.
+Conveying hope and focusing on the extraordinary ecology in my work is integral to my practice.
+My intention is to raise an awareness about the unique and often invisible biodiverse worlds on Earth.